Better-HPC/keystone-api/docs/install/docker.md

 1. The `cache` service acts as a job queue for background tasks.
 Note that cache data is mounted onto the host machine to ensure data persistence between container restarts.
 2. The `db` service defines the application database.
 User credentials are provided as environmental variables in the `db.env` file.
 Note the mounting of database data onto the host machine to ensure data persistence between container restarts.
-3. The `api` service defines the Keystone API application.
+3. The `api` service defines the Keystone-API application.
 It migrates the database schema, configures static file hosting, and launches the API behind a production quality web server.
 4. The `celery-worker` service executes background tasks for the API application.
 It uses the same base image as the `api` service.
 5. The `celery-beat` service handles task scheduling for the `celery-worker` service.
 It uses the same base image as the `api` service.